-When we first created our list of fun back to school maths activities we had Year 6 in mind but as we’ve added to the list there are now lots of ideas for you to use for back to school maths in Year 3, Year 4, or Year 5.
+When we first created our list of fun back to school maths activities, we had Year 6 in mind but as we’ve added to the list there are now lots of ideas for you to use for back to school maths in Year 3, Year 4, or Year 5.

-There are even a few such as maths bingo which can be easily adapted for Year 2 if you’re looking for KS1 maths activities.
+There are even a few, such as maths bingo, which can be easily adapted for Year 2 if you’re looking for KS1 maths activities.

-In fact all these maths activities are suitable for any day of the week and any stage of term – you might like to try a few as maths starters.
+In fact, all of these maths activities are suitable for any day of the week and any stage of term – you might like to try a few as maths starters.
 Right now, at the start of term, we recommend you use them to help pupils regain their confidence in maths, develop depth and remember how to justify their reasoning.

 These activities are teacher approved and fun, at a time when fun is what you need to settle your class.

-As an added bonus we’ve also got 4 free Back to School Maths Quizzes (for Years 3, 4, 5, 6,) for you to download and help diagnose your pupils principal gaps in maths.
+As an added bonus we’ve also got 4 Free Back to School Maths Quizzes (for Years 3, 4, 5, 6) for you to download and help diagnose your pupils principal gaps in maths.

 - 1. How Many Squares and How Many Triangles?